cjlee112/pygr/doc/rest/tutorials/worldbase.rst

   (in the usual Python way).

-* Of course, this is a *virtual* namespace -- you don't actually have all the world's datasets sitting in a file called ``worldbase.py`` on your computer!  :mod:`worldbase` connects to a wide variety of data sources (some of which may be on your computer, and some which may be on the Internet) to find out the set of available resources, and then serves them to you.
+* Of course, this is a *virtual* namespace -- you don't actually have all the world's datasets sitting on your computer in a file called ``worldbase.py``!  :mod:`worldbase` connects to a wide variety of data sources (some of which may be on your computer, and some which may be on the Internet) to find out the set of available resources, and then serves them to you.